Three Letters Used to Be Enough: SEO, AEO, and GEO Explained

 The relationship is simple: SEO helps you show up.
 AEO helps you stand out.
 GEO helps you get quoted.

 Schema markup is increasingly mandatory.
-Research shows that proper Article and FAQ schema increases AI citations by 28%.
+BrightEdge research shows that sites with structured data and FAQ blocks see a 40% or greater increase in AI search citations.
 Structured data helps AI systems understand what your content is, who created it, and how each element connects.
 Without it, you are harder to cite.
+JSON-LD is the preferred format; all major AI engines process it more effectively than microdata or RDFa.

 Structure content for extraction.
 Both AEO and GEO reward content that is easy to extract and cite.
 Use clear headings, bullet points, FAQ formats, and direct answers to common questions.
-If an AI cannot easily pull a useful snippet from your content, it will pull from somewhere else.
+Lead every major section with a concise answer block.
+Remember: nearly half of all AI citations come from the first third of your content.

 Include original data.
-Original research, statistics, and data dramatically increase your chances of being cited.
+Original research, statistics, and specific numbers dramatically increase your chances of being cited.
+Tables and comparison charts outperform general claims.
 If you have unique data, surface it prominently.
-Tables, charts, and specific numbers perform better than general claims.

 Keep content fresh.
 Content freshness matters more than ever.
-Pages updated within 30 days earn significantly more AI citations.
 Build update schedules into your content strategy rather than treating articles as done after publication.

 Allow AI crawlers.
 Check your robots.txt.
 If you are blocking GPTBot, ClaudeBot, or PerplexityBot, you are invisible to the AI systems that could be citing you.